bow-swift/nef/README.md

 ### How to run the documentation project

-- Go to main directory where you can find the nef Playground `Documentation`.
+- Go to main directory where you can find the nef Playground `Documentation.app`.
-- Run `nef compile --project Documentation.app` to get all dependencies.
+- Run `nef compile --project Documentation.app` to set up the project with its dependencies.
-- Open `Documentation` and run the project.
+- Open `Documentation.app`

 For further information, refer to our [Contribution guidelines](CONTRIBUTING.md).